mrookiiheya-arch/kotodama-os/README.md

 Prompting, fine-tuning, RLHF, and agent frameworks do not fully address this layer, as they focus on **short-term output quality** rather than longitudinal behavior.

-Kotodama OS proposes a **formal specification** for this missing Behavior Layer.
+Kotodama OS proposes a formal specification for this underdefined Behavior Layer.

 ---